stcorp/harp/doc/harpconvert.rst

           If the ingested product is empty, a warning will be printed and the tool will return with exit code 2 (without writing a file).

-      harpconvert --test <input product file> [input product file...]
-          Perform an internal test for each product by ingesting the product using all possible combinations of ingestion options.

       harpconvert --list-derivations [options] [input product file]
           List all available variable conversions.
 If an input product file is specified, limit the list to variable conversions that are possible